python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_4c_for_loops.md

 One of the most powerful uses of programming is the ability to repeat an action, such as automatically sending text messages to many recipients.
 One way to accomplish this is the `for` loop.

-ℹ️ Use Ctrl + C to exit a program (useful for exiting infinite loops).

 ℹ️ This material coincides with material from python slideshow C (slides 22-29).

 As you work these exercises, Ask yourself the questions, "What lines of code are inside the for-loop, and where does the for-loop end?"